learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 ## Conclusion

-In this lesson, we learned that the `ActiveMethod::Serializer` gem enables us to customize how we want our JSON to be rendered without sacrificing the Rails principles of "convention over configuration" and separation of concerns.
+In this lesson, we learned that the `ActiveModel::Serializer` gem enables us to customize how we want our JSON to be rendered without sacrificing the Rails principles of "convention over configuration" and separation of concerns.
 We also learned how to implement AMS with a single model.
 In the next lesson, we'll